netrc/ManagingAFS/README.md

 ## Done
+* Tables - need to be hand done; added to meta table
+* Figures - needs meta table? grab 1-1 and caption   lib/figData.js
+* chapter - grab chapter # // not done; not how pandoc/docbook/etc work
+* initCaps don't Afs in chapter/section, etc
 * can't match \250 \252 in CH00R.txt file
 * doesn't have title
 * some meta information shows on first line